 Transient behaviour and Initial and Final Conditions In Networks: Integro-differential equations for networks, Transient behaviour of series R-L, R-C, R-L-C Circuits for DC excitation, Behavior of R, L and C at the instant of switching and at final conditions when the excitation is D.C.
 Meaning of initial and final conditions in networks.
 Importance and need for determination of initial conditions.
-5Hrs

 Laplace Transform and its applications: Definition of Laplace transforms and it's inverse.
-Laplace transform of standard signals - step, ramp, impulse, Gate function.
-Shifting Theorem, Table of useful Laplace transforms.
+Laplace transform of standard signals - step, ramp, impulse and gate functions.
 Waveform synthesis of Recurring and Non Recurring signals.
-Determination of Laplace transform of waveforms using waveform synthesis and gate function.
-6Hrs
+4 Hrs